gwen-interpreter/gwen/README.md

 - [gwen-web engine](https://github.com/gwen-interpreter/gwen-web)
-  - A web engine for automating web application testing in a way that requires no programming on behalf of the user.
-It was open sourced by us on 28 June 2014.
+  - A web engine for automating web application testing in a way that requires no development on behalf of the user.
+Open sourced 28 June 2014.

 REPL Console
 ------------